 But even in the real world, there are all kinds of real eye conditions which cause situations that are nearly as complex (minus the actual superpowers, of course).
 For instance, someone with the retinal disease Retinitis pigmentosa, which causes progressively worsening tunnel vision and difficulty seeing in low light conditions might have such a narrow field of vision that they need a white cane to get around, yet may be able to see well enough in what remains of their visual field that they can fish out a standard book and read it just fine without glasses.
 Such a person would be considered blind.
 The same goes for someone who might have a really hard time reading or seeing fine detail but is nevertheless walking around unaided and blending in just fine, because he or she still has enough vision to do so, even if it might all seem like a blur to someone else.

 If we transfer this way of looking at things to the Daredevil comic, one might argue that Matt’s heightened senses are good enough to let him retain some of the functions of normal vision while other functions are lost completely.
 Then the question becomes whether Matt’s perceptual hole, so to speak, is large enough to place him in the blind category.
 I would argue that, particularly in the modern world with so much (mostly) visual information everywhere, it definitely is.
 While you might disagree with me on the severity of the situation – and that’s totally fine – there is no way that the assertion that Daredevil somehow “sees well” will ever make any kind of sense, at least unless you radically redefine what the word “seeing” means.
 For the benefit of those who still argue that what he gained in that accident all those years ago outweigh what was lost, I’ve constructed a series of super pedagogical Venn diagrams (click each image to zoom in, click again to close).
-If I can’t win people over with Venn diagrams, then there’s little else I can say, and having said that, this will likely be my final say on this subject.
-I promise 😉
+If I can’t win people over with Venn diagrams, then there’s little else I can say. 😉

 Venn diagrams?!
 Yes, Venn diagrams.
 Anal, me?
 No!